Tom Schreiber: NLL career

-Schreiber signed as an unrestricted free agent with the Toronto Rock on October 3, 2016 and scored 94 points during his first season in the National Lacrosse League on his way to being named NLL Rookie of the Year.
+Schreiber signed as an unrestricted free agent with the Toronto Rock on October 3, 2016, having never played box lacrosse before and scored 94 points during his first season in the National Lacrosse League on his way to being named NLL Rookie of the Year.
 In 2019 he matched his career high with another 94 point season.

 Heading into the 2023 NLL season, Inside Lacrosse ranked Schreiber the #7 best forward in the NLL.
+During the 2023 season, Schreiber became just the second American born player to record 100 points in an NLL season.
+His nickname given by Canadian media is Captain America.

 PLL career

 In October 2018 it was announced that Schreiber was one of over 140 players who had signed contracts to play in the newly formed Premier Lacrosse League.
 Following this announcement, Schreiber was assigned to the Archers Lacrosse Club.

+Schreiber has topped the PLL Players Top 50 list three times, in 2020, 2022, and 2023.

 Personal life

 Schreiber is married to fellow Princeton alum and Olympic field hockey player Kathleen Sharkey.
 They have a daughter, Lillian.
+His father, Doug, was a 4-time All America lacrosse player, 1973 Player of the Year, and captained Maryland to the 1973 national championship.